HomePolitics and Current AffairsNot in palace, erstwhile Princes of Mewar - Vishwaraj Singh and Lakshyaraj...

 Vishwaraj Singh is son of Mahendra Singh Mewar, the elder brother of Arvind Singh Mewar who is father of Lakshyaraj Singh Mewar.

 In 1984, Maharana Bhagwat Singh willed his entire property through a trust to younger son Arvind.
 He not only made Arvind the executor of the will, but also included daughter Yogeshwari Kumari as a trustee.
-Elder son Mahendra Singh, who had a year before his father of wasteful expenditure, polygamy and sought division of the vast property, was left out.
+Elder son Mahendra Singh, who had a year before accused his father of wasteful expenditure, polygamy and sought division of the vast property, was left out.

 Mahendra Singh Mewar later moved court demanding equal share of property for family members and finally the decree has been passed in his favour.